MUHLENBERG COLLEGE ELECTRONIC COMMUNICATIONS AND INFORMATION TECHNOLOGY ACCESS POLICY

 Violations of these policies should be reported either to the Provost, the Dean of Students, the Vice President of Human Resources, or the Director of Campus Safety and Security.
 Violations could result in penalties imposed upon the User of the System.
 These penalties could include disabling of the User’s account(s), student suspension, student expulsion, employee suspension or termination, termination of access to the System, or liability for expenses incurred by wasteful usage (see point 4 under policy requirements).

-The College maintains the right to monitor network use and discipline users, including faculty, staff members, managers and students, in accordance with human resource and electronic communication policy guidelines.
+The College maintains the right to monitor network use and discipline users, including faculty, staff members, managers and students, in accordance with established College policies.

 Note on Muhlenberg web pages (7/00): Under normal circumstances, links to commercial web sites that advertise and/or promote retail products are generally not allowed.

-Any organization that is officially recognized by the Dean of Students' Office is eligible for its own listserv distribution list, effective Spring 2002.
+The College follows all laws regarding music and other downloading issues.
+Any organization that is officially recognized by the Dean of Students’ Office is eligible for its own GroupWise distribution list, effective spring 2002.
+Mass emails can only be sent with prior approval of the appropriate Dean or Vice President.
 OIT is available for problems and issues arising with the technology, and is available to train officers to start up and maintain the list serve, but the sole responsibility for maintenance and updating information rests with the individual organizations and its officers.